AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 These demos are independent from each other, and if you want to run one demo when another is running, you should stop the running one first before starting the demo wanted.

+This repository was developed developed during Alexandre Miranda's dissertation.

 # 1. Prerequisites